recommend-games/blog/content/posts/susd_effect/index.md

 If you want to verify the model and run the code yourself, as always you can find everything from [GitLab](https://gitlab.com/recommend.games/blog/-/tree/master/experiments/synthetic_control).

 Finally, let me conclude by saying that I've spent a lot of time on this article (probably much more than I should have 😅), so I hope you enjoyed it and learned something interesting.
-If you did, please consider sharing it with your friends or on social media.
+I know I did. 🤓 If you did too, please consider sharing it with your friends, on social media or wherever the cool kids hang out these days.
 It's a great way to support the blog and help it grow. 🙏

 [^num_ratings]: We use the number of ratings as a coarse proxy for interest.
 It's far from perfect, but it has the advantage of representing both positive and negative attention – and it's readily available from [this repository](https://github.com/beefsack/bgg-ranking-historicals).